A Japanese convenience store is simultaneously a bank, a post office, a ticket agency, a restaurant, and a place to print government documents at 3am.

 The counter bins: Small trash receptacle near the register is for immediate packaging.
 Separating wet and dry waste is standard — staff will point you to the right slot.

-Late-night etiquette: Konbini at midnight in Tokyo is a routine, unremarkable thing — salarymen buying dinner, students studying at the counter seats, construction workers refueling.
+Late-night etiquette: Konbini at midnight in Tokyo is routine, unremarkable — salarymen buying dinner, students studying at the counter seats, construction workers refueling.
 There's no social oddity to late-night konbini use.
 It's built into how the city runs.

 The Part Nobody Mentions: The Social Cost